-> Even my own degree at university would teach me to be critical of the media.
+Even my own degree at university taught me to be critical of the media.
 We would sit and discuss the horrid headlines, the unbelievable mistreatment of victims and often slump our heads into our palms and think: where did it all go wrong?

-> Because stories matter.
+Because stories matter.

 And because it must be told, even at a cost. #ImAJournalistBecause I was born to be one. #ImAJournalistBecause nothing else, besides the facts, makes sense.#WorldPressFreedomDay pic.twitter.com/qc72XxgNh8

 — Wajahat S. Khan (@WajSKhan) May 3, 2018